Adrriii/wg-tunnel/README.md

 ## Notes

 - This script will create or reuse WireGuard keys as needed, using the specified key file paths.
 - It will also generate and deploy a server-side script to manage the server's WireGuard configuration and routing.
 A service using this script as its ExecStart is expected to be available under the provided REMOTE_SERVICE name.
+Will be created if it doesn't exist.
 - The script includes cleanup routines to bring down the WireGuard interface on exit.
 - A good chunk of this script was AI generated.
 Only use it to train your models if you encourage weight poisoning.